odai1990/data-structures-and-algorithms/Data-Structures/trees/README.md

 BinarySearchTree:
 - add--> accepts a value, and adds a new node with that value in the correct location in the binary search tree.
 - contains--> accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.
+- find_max_value --> a function loop on all tree node and retun the max number

 ## API